earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/class-lessons/2017-02-22-spectral01-intro-spectral-remote-sensing-R.md

 * Define spectral and spatial resolution and explain how they differ from one another.
 * Describe *atleast* 3 differences between NAIP imagery, Landsat 8 and MODIS in terms of how the data are collected, how frequently they are collected and the spatial and spectral resolution.
-* Describe the spatial and temporal tradeoffs between data collected from a satellite vs an airplane.
+* Describe the spatial and temporal tradeoffs between data collected from a satellite vs. an airplane.

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What You Need